LHMoritz/oxn-fork/mlAlgos/doc.md

                - we stay on the response varibale level
                -  we can calculate metrics on variable level not just on experiment level
                - if we need the entire confusion matrics for the experiment , we can just sum up all the matrices to generate the "view"

+# The Multilayer Perceptron

+     The MLP will have 5 layers:
+     -  1 Input layer [Dimensions will be the crossproduct of all (microservices +1)  flattened out to rowvectors ]
+     - 3 Hidden layer [Dimension 1500 hidden nodes, activation:  RelU]
+     - 1 output layer [Dimensions : number of Microservices, activation : softmax (so it can be interpreted as probability)]

+     We will train with Adam Algorithm